tknvdu/INF6018/README.md

 * West Bank and Gaza
 * Bahrain
 * Iran, Islamic Rep.
 These countries are, on average, closest to all other countries in the network in terms of their gender equality metrics.
-This suggests that they may represent either "median" or "extreme" cases in the study, potentially offering insights into the typical gender equality situations in their diverse regions.
+This suggests that they may represent either "median" or "outlier" cases in the study, potentially offering insights into the typical gender equality situations in their diverse regions.

 ### Eigenvector Centrality
 The top countries by eigenvector centrality are: